JackStoneDev/pingup-php/README.md

 $pingup = new pingup("YOUR-ACCESS-TOKEN", true);
 ```

 And there you have it!
 You may now call any method from the wrapper that you would like.
-For more comprehensive explanations, head on over to the [documentation](https://github.com/JackStoneDev/pingup-php/blob/master/methods.md).
+For more comprehensive explanations, sample code/responses, and more, head on over to the [documentation](https://github.com/JackStoneDev/pingup-php/blob/master/methods.md).
 You can also just check the well-documented source.

 ##Issues